 The reason is that banks usually take longer to know and notify that one of their houses is “squatted”, giving greater scope for action.

 → It may interest you: What to consider when buying a house from Sky Marketing

 In addition, in the occupation of this type of property, jurisprudence is slower, both from the civil and criminal point of view: the approval of the so-called ” express eviction law “, approved in 2018, was made only for properties owned by natural persons and for habitual residences.

-Eviction lawsuits related to squatting at home or an occupation when owned by banks or businesses can take more than a year to resolve.
-When the owners are natural persons, on the other hand, the current regulation allows to evict the precarious (person who lives without a contract in a property that does not belong to them) in less than six months, although this period depends on the particular circumstances of each case.
+Eviction lawsuits related to squatting at home or occupation when owned by banks or businesses can take more than a year to resolve.
+When the owners are natural persons, on the other hand, the current regulation allows evicting the precarious (person who lives without a contract in a property that does not belong to them) in less than six months, although this period depends on the particular circumstances of each case.

-Even so, more and more people are afraid of the occupation of their properties and wonder what to do if they find squatters at home or what kind of legal actions they should take to file a lawsuit for occupation of the property.
+Even so, more and more people are afraid of the occupation of their properties and wonder what to do if they find squatters at home or what kind of legal actions they should take to file a lawsuit for the occupation of the property.

-The main problem, in all cases, is that many squatters are people in vulnerable situations who turn to the mafias to get a home.
+The main problem, in all cases, is that many squatters are people in vulnerable situations who turn to the mafias to get home.